milomarten/SCAR-Character-Sheets/README.md

 - The maximum bulk you can carry.
 - A checkbox which indicates if you are encumbered.
 - A checkbox which indicates if you are overencumbered.

+### All Tabs
+This lets you view all tabs at once, if that is better for your workflow.

 After clicking Add, you can use these fields:
 - The name of the item